leowmjw/my-articles/SINARPROJECT/OPENSPENDING/JOINED/Visualize-JoinedUp-Budget-OpenSpending.md

 - Walk through the assembly of a "Joined Up" Data Application with a real-life scenario, concrete examples and clear explanation of the details.

-**NOTE:** For technical description of how the Components were developed; check out the companion article found [here](./Porting-OpenSpending-Components-VueJS.md)
+**NOTE:** For technical description of how the individual Components were developed; check out the companion article found [here](./Porting-OpenSpending-Components-VueJS.md)

 ## Scenario